palikovdima/enefit_test_assignment_dmitri_palikov/README.md

 Try using multiple browsers to see how one user's actions affect other sessions.
 Cart cookie's lifespan is 30 minutes after the creation date.

-The API runs at: https://localhost:7190
+The API runs at: https://localhost:7190 <br>
-The Frontend runs at: https://localhost:62170
+The Frontend runs at: https://localhost:62170 <br>
 Swagger UI for API documentation: https://localhost:7190/swagger